Darkness4/withny-dl/README.md

 ## The file is encrypted.
 cachedCredentialsFile: 'withny-dl.json'
 ## The cache will be cleared after X failures to login.
-## There is a try every second.
+## There is a try 60 second.
-clearCredentialCacheOnFailureAfter: 300
+clearCredentialCacheOnFailureAfter: 10

 defaultParams:
   outFormat: output/{{ .ChannelID }}/{{ .Date }} {{ .Title }}.{{ .Ext }}